11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute - to make file "hello" executable 6-multiple_permissions - to make file "hello" executable for both owner and group and only readable for user 7-everybody - it makes user able to execute only, group owner able to read, execute and owner able to read, write and execute file "hello"
+8_Bond - to remove all permission from owner and group and give all permission to user